Coach Development Pathway

 Coaching staff may eventually exit the Academy program, where it is hoped that they will gain selection as either a State or National level pathway coach within their sport, or at the very least, return to their local club, representative program, or community environment.

-And having gained additional knowledge and skills ready to coach at a higher level and provide these skills to athletes and fellow coaching staff within their home organisation.
+And in doing so, having gained the additional knowledge and skills ready to coach at a higher level and provide these skills to athletes and fellow coaching staff within their home organisation.

 Whilst being an Academy Coach has a large expectation and responsibility, there are a number of benefits of being an Academy coach and support staff which includes;

-• Opportunity to develop and train to a state-level skill
+• Opportunity to develop and train to a skill equivalent of state-level programs

-• Coach within a high-quality development without the focus or pressures of winning
+• Coach within a high-quality development program without the focus or pressures of winning

 • Influence and develop athletes who want to gain experience at a high level in their own individual development